Félix Milliet: Activities

 A new revolution broke out in Paris in 1848, the so-called February Revolution, in which King Louis-Philippe I and his regime of the July Monarchy, established after the 1830 Revolution, were overthrown in favour of a Second Republic.
 Presidential elections on the basis of universal male suffrage were held and Louis-Napoleon Bonaparte, Napoleon I's nephew, took power.

 Under this new Republic under construction, Félix Milliet became a committed republican figure in Le Mans alongside Barbier.
 They were so-called "advanced" republicans, supporters of the left-wing parliamentary group La Montagne and its leader Alexandre Ledru-Rollin, a candidate in the presidential election.
 A Republican Central Committee of the Sarthe was founded in 1848, with Barbier as its chairman and Milliet as its secretary.
 Milliet was a candidate, along with a man named Silly, in the 1849 legislative elections in Sarthe, where the members of the sole legislature of the National Legislative Assembly of the Second Republic were elected.
 There were twenty-seven candidates for ten deputies to be elected and 3,118 voters.
 Milliet obtained 1,113 votes, Silly 1,115, but they withdrew to leave the seat to Ledru-Rollin.

 Félix Milliet was particularly active as a songwriter.
 He had his collections published in Le Mans, where they were successful.
 Others were published through Bonhomme Manceau, democratic sentinel of Sarthe, Orne and La Mayenne, a weekly newspaper published from 1849 to 1850 and regularly seized, co-founded by Édouard Prudhomme de La Boussinière and Jean Silly, and edited by Napoléon Gallois.
 He was succeeded in 1851 by the more moderate Jacques Bonhomme, within which Félix Milliet, Doctor Barbier and a Silly wrote.
 Montagnard newspaper, it claimed to denounce the "dynastic and dictatorial pretensions that dared to threaten the Republic"; however, its publication was short-lived, from February to April 1851, and it only had eight issues.
-The reason for this was a conviction by the correctional police in Angers on 29 March 1851.
+The reason for this was a conviction by the Correctional court in Angers on 29 March 1851.
 It was then recreated under the name Le Petit Bonhomme manceau.